8 Household Products That Could Help Your Canker Sores

 Putting salt on canker sores isn’t easy or pleasant, but rinsing with salt water is.
 All you need is a warm cup of water and table salt.
 Dissolve the salt in the water and swish around your mouth for 30 seconds.
 Repeat two to three times a day to help your canker sore heal faster.

-Salt acts naturally to fight infection and decrease pain and inflammation in your mouth.
+Although it can burn at first, salt acts naturally to fight infection and decrease pain and inflammation in your mouth.
 It’s a much better option than traditional mouthwash products with harsh ingredients that risk aggravating your ulcers even more.

 Hydrogen Peroxide Canker Sore Treatment